 - First, get your peppers going.
 Broil those and after broiled covered for a bit to loosen skin and remove most of it, along with seeds.
 Chop and lay to one side for later.

 - Heat oil in a pot.
 Cook onion until softened.
 Then, add garlic and hot pepper.

 - To pot, add chicken, salt, pepper and spices.

 - Mash one can of kidney beans and leave one whole.
 Stir into pot.
 Add broth.

 - Finally, add reserve peppers and the juice of one lime.

-- Portion, garnish with your favourite chili toppings, and dig in!
+- Serve, garnish with your favourite chili toppings, and dig in!